People Power: Remaking Parliament for the Populist Age by Richard Askwith, Biteback Publishing: London, 2018, 155 pp, £10.00

 Bad Stories: What the Hell Just Happened to our Country?
 By Steve Almond, Red Hen Press: Pasadena, 2018, 257 pp, US$16.95

-People Power: Remaking Parliament for the Populist Age is part of a series of short political polemics titled ‘Provocations’ curated and edited by Yasmin Alibhai-Brown in the UK.
+People Power: Remaking Parliament for the Populist Age is part of a series of short political polemics titled, ‘Provocations’, curated and edited by Yasmin Alibhai-Brown in the UK.
 The series aims to encourage discussions into the controversial political foray.
 With just 155 pages and compact enough to carry in your coat pocket, this book is the type one buys at the bookstore at the train terminal in a hurry to catch the train for the short weekend commute to the country!

 Throughout the short journey to Swindon, I was in awe of the press freedom in the UK which could allow the publication of such a series.
-In my home country in Fiji, such a publication would result in an interview with military personnel at the military barracks and sedition charges for everyone from the author to the retailer.
+In my home country in Fiji, such a publication would result in an interview with military personnel at the military barracks and sedition charges for everyone, from the author to the retailer.

-Askwith is the former associate editor of the Independent with over 13 years of journalism experience and is the author of several books including ‘Feet in the Clouds’ and ‘Olympic Legend to Cold War Hero’ which was shortlisted for the Cross Sports Book Awards.
+Askwith is the former associate editor of the Independent with over 13 years of journalism experience and is the author of several books including ‘Feet in the Clouds’ and ‘Olympic Legend to Cold War Hero’, which was shortlisted for the Cross Sports Book Awards.

 Askwith writes a compelling case for the dissolving of the current UK parliament and giving power back to the people.
-He begins his argument by stating that the crumbling physical structure of parliament, a hint at the state of political power in the UK.
+He begins his argument by stating that the crumbling physical structure of parliament is a hint at the state of political power in the UK.
 He makes a case for the distribution of power to the people who are selected like that of jury service in the US.
 This ensures that career politicians do not infiltrate the system and people that hold the power genuinely want change.
-The arguments put forward by Askwith are compelling and in line with the prevailing mood of populism in the UK and the US, however, the details are missing and no rigorously tested proposals to ensure people power itself does not become susceptible to corruption.
+The arguments put forward by Askwith are compelling and in line with the prevailing mood of populism in the UK and the US, however, the details are missing and there aren’t rigorously tested proposals to ensure people power itself does not become susceptible to corruption.

 He writes of the rot in British politics which have bred a ‘caste of career politicians more concerned with serving patrons than constituents and, as a result, increasingly incapable of even feigning sincerity when interacting with the public’.
-So, the solution he comes up with is dismantling parliament to allow for the £6 billion work of restorative work to go ahead and in its temporary replacement set up a people power where power is summoned and temporarily bestowed on a group of people.
+So, the solution he comes up with is dismantling parliament to allow for the £6 billion work of restorative work to go ahead and in its temporary replacement set up a people power structure where power is summoned and temporarily bestowed on a group of people.